 In July 2016 the Inspector/Auditor of the Law Society published an in-depth analysis in the Agreed Statement of Facts and Admissions.
 This accompanied the Law Society's Decision and Reasons which said: “Robert Borden resigned his membership in the Law Society in the face of discipline, which is deemed equivalent to disbarment.”
 The process is covered in Rule 400(4) of the Law Society Rules.

-The Law Society maintains a Special Fund to repay clients whose money is stolen by an attorney.
+The Law Society maintains a Special Fund to repay clients whose money is stolen or misappropriated by an attorney.
 This Fund paid out a total of $51,262.53 to Borden's clients.
-That amount, reported in 2016, is notably higher than the sums itemized in the 2015 Amended Formal Complaint, whose total ran to $40,908.
-Thus during the past one year, ten thousand dollars more was traced, which raises a conjecture: are we yet done?
+That amount was reported in 2016; it is notably higher than the sums itemized in the 2015 Amended Formal Complaint, whose total ran to $40,908.
+Thus during the intervening year, ten thousand dollars more was traced, which raises a conjecture: are we yet done?

 As to Robert Borden's future: He can duck all financial obligations unless he decides to resume practicing law.
-If he does apply for re-admission to the bar, Borden must first make full restitution himself of the stolen trust funds.
+If he does apply for re-admission to the bar, Borden must first make full restitution himself of the stolen trust funds (as opposed to payout by the Law Society).
 Borden must also provide a current assessment from a psychiatrist explaining the root causes of the personal issues that led to his misconduct.

 In a July 2016 press release, Borden blamed his thefts on a gambling addiction.
 Public feedback has two focal points: people question the leniency of the Law Society decision, and they await from Borden a heartfelt apology – indeed, any apology at all.